cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw2.md

 ### Read data directly from the National Weather Service API

 Another way to get the data from National Weather Service is to use their API (Application Programming Interface).
-You can find the API documented here: <https://www.weather.gov/documentation/services-web-api>.
-This time, you will get the most recent forecast data for Pittsburgh, PA.
+You can find the API documented here: <https://www.weather.gov/documentation/services-web-api> This time, you will get the most recent forecast data for Pittsburgh, PA.

 To get the data from the API, you will need to make a request.
-To make the API call, you should use the `requests` Python library, which comes preinstalled in GitHub Codespaces: <https://requests.readthedocs.io/en/master/>.
+To make the API call, you should use the `requests` Python library, which comes preinstalled in GitHub Codespaces: <https://requests.readthedocs.io/en/master/>

 To confirm that you have retrieved the data, you should print it out.
-Then, you should commit and push this to the homework repository.
+Then, you should commit and push this to your homework repository.

 ### Show correctness by calculating a value available on the website, to confirm correctness

-To verify that you are using the data correctly, you can find the most recent forecast information on the National Weather Service website: <https://www.weather.gov/forecastmaps>.
+To verify that you are using the data correctly, you can find the most recent forecast information on the National Weather Service website: <https://www.weather.gov/forecastmaps>

 Just like the last time with `weather.csv`, you should calculate the min, max, and average of the temperature and compare it against the value on the site.
 Your commit message should show what the value is, and what confirm what your calculated value is.